808-Dev/Salii/README.md

 <h2>Databases</h2>

 Salii uses MYSQL since it runs as a web accessible archive.
 I ain't about to get into setting up MYSQL for linux so I'm gonna let you look that up on YouTube.
-Here's the general structure of what you will want so that Salii works right.

-Database:

-salii

-Table:

-listingcache

-Columns:

-ListingId  -  set as an automatically incrementing integer

-ListingName  -  set as a text value

-ListingContent  -  set as a text value

-ListingDate  -  set as a text value

-ListingMeta  -  set as a text value
+Here's the SQL file for it though.

+<a href="https://github.com/808-Dev/Salii/blob/main/salii.sql">Download Template File Here</a>

 <h2>To Do:</h2>